iay/shibboleth-idp-docker/README.md

 Some minimal validation is performed of the downloaded file using a file of PGP keys published by the Shibboleth project and included here to avoid taking a complete "leap of faith" approach.

-## Installing Host Java

-The `install` script relies on executing the Shibboleth installation process *outside* the container.
-This is not ideal, and at some point I may move to performing this operation inside a second container spun up for the purpose.
-For the moment, though, this means that you need to install Java on your Docker host and note its home location.
-The OpenJDK variant of Java 7 is sufficient for this.

-On an Ubuntu 14.04 LTS system, the installation of Java on your host can be performed as follows:

-    # apt-get install openjdk-7-jre

-Your "Java home" can normally be found by looking in `/usr/lib/jvm`:

-    # ls /usr/lib/jvm
-    java-1.7.0-openjdk-amd64  java-7-openjdk-amd64

-In this case, you can use `/usr/lib/jvm/java-7-openjdk-amd64` as your "Java home".

 ## Shibboleth "Install"

-Before attempting the next step, you should edit the `install` script to change the critical parameters at the top:
+Before attempting the next step, you should edit the `install-idp` script to change the critical parameters at the top:

-* `JAVA_HOME`: this should be set to your Docker host's Java home location as determined in the "Installing Java" section above.
-The provided value works on Ubuntu 14.04 LTS but your platform may well differ.
 * `UFPASS` and `SEALERPASS` are passwords to use if the user-facing TLS credential or data sealer keystores, respectively, need to be generated.
 It's arguable whether changing the default `X-changethis` values really adds any security given that the values are just put in the clear in property files anyway.